Could you be a part of #teamironoverload?

 More information can be found on the relevant website by following the link below, however please do not sign up online.

 The London Marathon – an iconic, life-changing event

 The Virgin Money London Marathon 2017

-Sorry, but we are oversubscribed for fundraising runners in The London Marathon 2017.
+We have all of our runners for The London Marathon 2017.
 Announcements will be posted here as soon as possible about the 2018 event.

 The Virgin Money London Marathon 2016

 Team Iron Overload

 In 2016 The Haemochromatosis Society had 9 runners in the world famous London Marathon.
 Team Iron Overload ran to raise funds to support our work and to raise awareness of genetic haemochromatosis.
 All made it around the full 26.2 miles including an outstanding performance of 2 hours 55 minutes from Thomas Caulfield.
 The team raised sponsorship of over £20,000

 Team Iron Overload 2016 were Paul Hirons, Geoff Smith, Mark Averiss Thomas Caulfield, Keli Lyons, Lara Pace, Stuart Poole, Natalie Mancini and Georgie Whitford.